feross/raft/README.md

 ```

 The `--reset` option must be included the first time a server is run to
 establish the persistent storage and log files on disk.
-More information about
+Read more about
-this option can be found below.
+`--reset` and the other command line options below.

 🌟 That's it.
-Now you know all the command line options you need to start a
+Now that you know how to start a single Raft server, you're ready
-proper Raft cluster.
+to start an entire Raft cluster.
 We'll do that in the next section.

 ### Start a three server Raft cluster